GTSL-UC/PY-C-DES/README.md

 CO2_XXX.csv - Tables that detail the fluid properties of carbon dioxide throughout a wide spectrum of conditions.

+Other full table properties such as O2 and H2 to be added soon.

 README - This file.

 Copyright.txt - Contains information pertaining to the use and distribution of PY-C-DES

 License.txt - PY-C-DES license information

+4. RUNNING PY-C-DES
+To run PY-C-DES, make sure you're in the current directory where these files were downloaded.

+In the command prompt, type:

+            python PyCDes_V_2_5.py 8st-des

+  Where 8st-des specifies which compressor inputs to use.
+PY-C-DES will find the .tci, .tcs, and igv if they are in the directory.

+ If using Spyder, then specify the input file prefix with Run > configuration per file >  then select 'command line option and type '8st-des'
+ Hitting the green run button runs the code.

+5. OUTPUTS OF PY-C-DES

+After successfully running PY-C-DES, new output files will be created in the current directory.
+The files will be named after the fluid type and the date the code was run.
+For instance, if the fluid is 'AIR' and it's run on 8/29/2020; then the output files will be named 'AIR_08_29_20....'
+This name will be used for this ReadMe example.

+The types of files exported are:

+   AIR_08_29_20.txt -- The main export, details the fluid properties at each rotor and stator throughout the compressor.
+Such as enthalpy, entropy, viscosities, temperatures, mach #s, pressures, and turbomachinery coefficients.
+(And Many More!)

+   AIR_08_29_20_Geometry.txt -- details geometry of the compressor with flow angles, radii lengths, chord lengths, number of blades for each station, aspect ratios, and more.
+It outlines the geometry values on a Per Stage Basis.

+   AIR_08_29_20_GeometryVectors.txt -- details the geometry in vector form, for easier reading by a computer and further design/analysis.

+   AIR_08_29_20.twal -- output in line with the T-AXI optimization suite.
+Exports the radius and axial coordinates from a 2d cross section of the compressor.

+   AIR_08_29_20.tstk -- output in line with the T-AXI optimization suite.
+Exports blade leading edge and trailing edge coordinates at both the hub and tip; as well as other properties of the compressor like loss and blockage coefficients.

+   AIR_08_29_20.tinf -- output in line with the T-AXI optimization suite.
+Exports the Number of Blades per each blade row, as well as the corresponding RV-Theta velocity.

+   AIR_08_29_20.pdf -- The fun output.
+Details many compressor and fluid properties in easy to read figures.
+Over 50 figures output for easy analysis of the design.

+6. EDITING THE COMPRESSOR in PY-C-DES

+   Changing the compressor properties in the '8st-des' files is very easy.
+Just change any value or setting your heart desires for your current work or project.
+PY-C-DES can currently work with up to 9 stages in a compressor.
+Future updates should allow for more.